-\methodname{} aims and is trained to predict the plausibility of statements based on objective commonsense knowledge of our world.
-It is not intended to handle text outside the scope of commonsense statements (e.g., Encyclopedic facts, reading comprehension with fictional worlds).
+\methodname{} aims, and is trained, to predict the plausibility of statements based on objective commonsense knowledge of our world.
+It is not intended to handle text outside the scope of commonsense statements (e.g., encyclopedic facts, reading comprehension with fictional worlds).
 It is not trained or evaluated on moral commonsense data, so its capability of making moral predictions is unknown.
 It gives a prediction even if the input falls out of its intended scope, which could be mitigated by an additional scope guard to determine its applicability.
 In addition, it is not trained to handle very long and compositional input.
-Although significantly outperforming existing systems, \methodname{} is not perfect and may make incorrect predictions.
+Although greatly outperforming existing systems, \methodname{} is not perfect and may make incorrect predictions.
 It is not very robust under syntactic variations of the input, such as paraphrases and negations.
 As the training data may contain bias or toxicity, \methodname{} may also make predictions that are perceived as ethically problematic.
-The output of \methodname{} does not reflect the authors' view. \methodname{} is a research prototype, and extra care should be taken when using it to make real-world decisions.
+The output of \methodname{} does not reflect the authors' view. \methodname{} is a research prototype, and it is not designed for making real-world decisions.